-A beaming Borella informed the audience at London’s Hilton on Park Lane that he changed into delighted to acquire the award.
+A beaming Borella informed London’s Hilton on Park Lane audience that he was delighted to acquire the award.

 Before that, the total listing of expert category winners was announced.